 Once you are officially registered at UCV and you have taken your picture at the specific UCV photo boxes, your student card will be automatically created.
 When the card is ready, the International Office will inform you by e-mail, and you will have to go to the International office to pick it up.

 Once I have registered, what shall I do if I need to change my UCV learning agreement?

 Incoming students fill in their internal learning agreements online.
 However, this is a document for our registration procedure, but it is not an official document.
-If you would like to make any changes to that document, you must enter on the link we provided to you at the beginning of your stay and change your courses.
+If you would like to do any changes on that document, you must enter on the link we provided you at the beginning of your stay and change your courses.
 In order to do so, it is necessary to retrieve the username and password that you were given.

 You will be responsible for this academic document, and for the courses that are listed in it.